francopieragnoli/RAG-LangChain-OpenAI-MongoDB/README.md

-# RAG-LangChain-OpenAI-MongoDB
+# RAG with OpenAI, LangChain and MongoDB
 This project implements a Retrieval-Augmented Generation (RAG) system using LangChain embeddings and MongoDB as a vector database.
+The system processes PDF documents, splits the text into coherent chunks of up to 256 characters, stores them in MongoDB, and retrieves relevant chunks based on a prompt.
+The retrieved chunks are then sent to the OpenAI API to generate a final, context-aware response.

+## Features
+PDF Processing: Extracts text from PDF files and splits it into coherent chunks without interrupting sentences.

+Vector Storage: Stores text chunks and their embeddings in MongoDB.

+Similarity Search: Finds relevant chunks using cosine similarity.

+OpenAI Integration: Generates final responses using the OpenAI API based on retrieved chunks.

+Assertiveness Threshold: Filters retrieved chunks based on a similarity threshold.

+## Requirements
+Python 3.7+
+MongoDB
+LangChain
+PyPDF2
+OpenAI
+Python